GameDevUtils/xxx-site/README.md

 To focus on a particular issue, you can run the following individual lint scripts to view the errors for that component:

+* `npm run lint` - runs all of the configured linters in one command
 * `npm run lint-md` - validates the markdown for the project
 * `npm run lint-liquid` - validates the Liquid scripts for the project
 * `npm run lint-css` - validates the CSS for the project